Wendell & Vinnie

 Wendell & Vinnie is an American television sitcom that aired on Nickelodeon from February 16, 2013, to September 22, 2013.
 The series stars Jerry Trainor and Buddy Handleson.
-The first official promo for the show was released on December 21, 2012.
+The first official trailer for the show was released on December 21, 2012.
 On August 15, 2013, the series was cancelled after one season.

 Premise

 Vinnie is the owner of a pop culture memorabilia store and lives in Los Angeles without a care in the world.
 After his brother and sister-in-law suddenly die six months before the setting of the show, Vinnie finds himself as the legal guardian of his wise-beyond-his-years nephew, Wendell.
 With a little help from Vinnie's sister, Wilma, and his next-door neighbor, Taryn, Vinnie gets the hang of being a parent.
 At the same time, Wendell finds himself trying to keep his immature uncle under control.